 A: OUR STRUCTURE AND SUPPLY CHAIN

-In 2023, Save the Children worked in 115 countries to inspire breakthroughs in the way the world treats children and to achieve immediate and lasting change in their lives.
-All the members of Save the Children, with combined revenues of US $2.7 billion, are working to deliver a shared strategy – Ambition for Children 2030
+Together with the 27 National Members and 3 Associate Members, SCI worked in 122 countries in 2020 to inspire breakthroughs in the way the world treats children and to achieve immediate and lasting change in their lives.
+All the members of Save the Children, with combined revenues of over $2.2 billion, are working to deliver a shared strategy – Ambition for Children 2030.

-SCI employs approximately 16,393 people across its offices globally, in addition to volunteers and contractors.
-We have human resources (“HR”) functions in the country and regional offices where we work, and primarily hire our workforce directly and locally, through the relevant local HR functions.
-In some instances, we use agencies to assist with our recruitment.
-Further information about how we manage modern slavery risk in our recruitment procedures is detailed in sections B and C below.
+SCI employs approximately 14,500 people across its offices globally, in addition to volunteers and contractors.
+We have human resources functions in the country and regional offices where we work, and primarily hire our workforce directly and locally, through the relevant local HR functions, although in some instances we use agencies to assist with our recruitment.
+Further information about how our recruitment procedures help prevent risks of modern slavery are detailed below.

-SCI has a complex, dispersed supply chain.
-SCI is not involved in the manufacturing, agriculture or retail industries, which typically involve high-risk activities for modern slavery.
+SCI has a very complex, dispersed, supply chain.
+SCI is not involved in manufacturing, agriculture or retail industries, which are typically high risk activities for modern slavery.

 At least 80% of SCI’s procurement is sourced in-country by SCI’s country offices.
 SCI recognises the risk of modern slavery in these countries and takes this very seriously.
 SCI utilises an online global procurement and payments platform (ProSave) to automate many of the procedures involved in the procurement and accounts payable process, from the initial stages of qualifying a supplier to the final payment made.
 The platform enables greater visibility over SCI’s suppliers and procurement/payment processes and enables increased compliance with systemised controls.